Manassas VA Real Estate Market Snapshot

 Military Buyers

 Manassas is a strong option for military families assigned to Marine Corps Base Quantico, Fort Belvoir, and the Pentagon corridor.
 VA loan eligibility is widely accepted in this market.
-I specialize in military relocation and can help with VA loan strategy, SCRA protections, and timeline-sensitive closings.
+Kelly Jackson specializes in military relocation and can help with VA loan strategy, SCRA protections, and timeline-sensitive closings.

 Available Homes for Sale in Manassas